SOSETH/k3s/README.md

 | `k3s_cluster_dns`    | `10.43.0.10`    | Address of the DNS service inside K8S (must be in `k3s_service_cidr`) |

-This node unfortunately is quite invasive:
+This role unfortunately is quite invasive:
  * It will enable cgroups v2.
 This requires a reboot, if a reboot is required it'll fail the playbook
  * It will enable cgroup delegation for more than just the default controllers
  * It sets up strongswan in preparation for clustering
+ * It enables IPv4 forwarding

 **Compatibility tested with:**
   * Debian 11